CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 certificates that have not been signed by the CRL issuer are known as "indirect CRLs".

-Certification Authorities delegate the issuance of CRLs to other entities by issuing to the entity a certificate that asserts the `cRLSign` bit in the `keyUsage` extension.
-The Certification Authority will then sign certificates that fall within the scope of the indirect CRL by including the `crlDistributionPoints` extension and specifying the distinguished name ("DN") of the CRL issuer in the `cRLIssuer` field of the corresponding distribution point.

-The CRL issuer signs CRLs that assert the `indirectCRL` boolean within the `issuingDistributionPoint` extension.

 Applications which consume CRLs follow the validation algorithm as specified in Section 6.3 of {{!RFC5280}}.
 In particular, Section 6.3.3 contains the following step for CRL validation: